JachymT/a-level-cs-blog/Computer Systems/1.4/1.4.1/Notes.md

 ASCII uses 7 bits to represent numbers and symbols, and precedes Unicode.

 ### Unicode
 Solves the problem of limited characters with ASCII, by using as many as 32bits (it uses a varying number of bits).
 The first 7 bits represent the same characters as ASCII and so it is backwards compatable.
-It alows for global communication.
+It allows for global communication.

 # Binary